 Using Language Servers

 For several programming languages, a language server is available that provides information about the code to IDEs as long as they support communication via the language server protocol (LSP).
-This enables the IDE to provide code completion, highlighting of the symbol under cursor, and jumping to the symbol definition, as well as to integrate diagnostics from the language server.
+This enables the IDE to provide the following services:

 Qt Creator uses the MIME type of the file to determine which language server to request information from when you open a file for editing.
 Add new MIME types or file patterns to match language servers.
 If you do not set at least one MIME type or file pattern, no files will be sent to the language server.
 This is done to avoid unnecessary traffic and inaccurate information, as files are only sent to the languge server if they are known to be handled by it.
 For more information about how Qt Creator uses MIME types, see Editing MIME Types.

 - Select Tools > Options > Language Client (or Qt Creator > Preferences > Language Client > on macOS) to view a list of language servers.

 - Select the check box next to the language server name to enable the language server.

 - In the Name field, enter a name for the language server.
 Select the (Variables) button to use a variable for the server name.
 For more information, see Using Qt Creator Variables.

 - In the Language field, select Set MIME Types to select the MIME types of the files to send to the language server.
 In the field below, you can enter file patterns to extend the MIME types, separated by semicolons.

 - In the Startup behavior field, select whether the language server is started when Qt Creator starts or when a project or file with a matching MIME type is opened.
 The General Messages output pane displays information about the connection to the language server.

 - In the Capabilities field, you can see the features that are supported by the language server.
 Only some of them are implemented by Qt Creator.